 Luckily, there are quite a few things that payment card providers can do to prevent card-not-present card payment fraud.

 External payment gateways:

-This means your business doesn’t need to collect and hold on to sensitive card information.
+Payment gateways ensure your business doesn't need to collect and hold on to sensitive card information.
 Instead, you pass this off to a huge corporation who have invested an incredible amount of money into anti-fraud measures.

 For instance, one of the most popular is Verified by Visa, which helps the card issuer banks authenticate the identity of registered cardholders.
 If the customer's card is registered with the Verified by Visa service, they will have to enter a password known only to the owners.
 This is quite difficult for online fraudsters to find out.

 This isn't exclusive to Visa - MasterCard has an almost identical system called MasterCard "SecureCode", while American Express has "SafeKey".